PatrykMolo/Sales-Funnel-Analysis/README.md

 This dashboard is intended for use by analysts, product managers, and anyone interested in optimizing the customer journey and increasing sales funnel efficiency.

----

-**Note:**
-Replace the image path in the markdown with the actual location of your image if it is different from the placeholder.